Dr Miguel-Angel Luque

 MA MPH MSc PhD

 I received my Ph.D. in Preventive Medicine (Epidemiology) and Public Health, awarded with Summa Cum Laude, from the University of Granada (UGR, Spain) and the ULB (Universite Libre de Bruxelles, Belgium).
 Also, I hold an MSc in Biostatistics from the University of Newcastle, Australia, an MSc in Epidemiology from the ULB and an MPH from the UGR.
 After the completion of my Ph.D. in 2010, I moved to the Center for Infectious Disease Epidemiology and Research (University of Cape Town) as a postdoctoral fellow for two years.
-Afterwards, I moved to the Harvard School of Public Health (Department of Epidemiology), where I specialized in epidemiologic methods from 2012 to 2015.
+Afterward, I moved to the Harvard School of Public Health (Department of Epidemiology), where I specialized in epidemiologic methods from 2012 to 2015.
 I have also been trained as an Epidemic Intelligence Officer (EIS), and I worked as a field epidemiologist for several years in different African countries with Médecins Sans Frontières and GOARN-WHO during the Cholera epidemic in Haiti, 2010.
 In Europe, I worked as an epidemiologist for the local government of the city of Brussels identifying socio-demographic and economic determinants of health inequalities.

 I teach on various modules of the distance learning MSc in Epidemiology, such as the Advanced Statistical Methods in Epidemiology (EPM304), and Causal Inference for the MSc in Medical Statistics.
 I have been co-organized of the module EPM307 (Global Epidemiology of Non-Communicable Diseases).
 Also, I have taught "Introduction to Survival Analysis" on the annual short course “Cancer Survival: Principles, Methods and Applications” organized by the Cancer Survival Group.